MLeidel/myc/README.md

 - mydb.h - an Sqlite3 c template and three new functions
 - mynet.h - a small Internet library with 4 new functions

-NOTE: myc.h also _includes_ most of the common C headers. compiled myc.h totals about 43k
+NOTE: myc.h also _includes_ most of the common C headers.
+compiled myc.h is about 52k

 **[ String functions ](#mystringing)**
 >